Read the script

 EFIE: Have fun.
 And be careful.

 KOJO: That’s my girl, all right.
 Just like me… Born to swim.
-Born to fish!
-I’m going to show this to Alberto.
+Born to fish! (pointing to a photo of his boat) I’m going to show this to Alberto.
 He told me he had a boat back home, too.
 What time are they coming over?

 KOJO: Beautiful, Alberto.
 You know what we need, Alberto?
 We need a boat right here in New York.